-Emory Law guides students in identifying and making sound judgments about issues they will encounter during law school and in practice, focusing on discerning when something is just not right, how these situations can be handled professionally, and the practical consequences of failing to do so.
+Emory Law guides students in identifying and making sound judgments about issues they will encounter during law school and in practice, discerning when something falls outside the bounds of acceptable professional conduct, how these situations can be handled professionally, and the practical consequences of failing to do so.
 Practicing attorneys, judges, and Emory Law's esteemed faculty engage in the Professionalism Program as facilitators.

 Every August and January at Emory, students meet in small groups with facilitators (a faculty member, a practitioner, and a judge) to discuss two sets of hypothetical situations.
 The focus in August is on law school, while the January session focuses on internships or practice.